xinyuliew/An-investigation-of-XGBoost-based-algorithm-for-breast-cancer-classification/README.md

 ## Reference

 If you found this code useful in your reseach, please cite:

-**An investigation of XGBoost-based algorithm for breast cancer classification**\
-Liew, Xin Yu, Nazia Hameed, and Jeremie Clos\
-Machine Learning with Applications\
-2021
 ```
 @article{LIEW2021100154,
   title = {An investigation of XGBoost-based algorithm for breast cancer classification},